mrdrewvo/pe-projects/daily-journal.md

 ### Open Questions

-* [ ] How is everyone learning the possible attributes?
+* [X] How is everyone learning the possible attributes?
 I tried searching for the element and attributes in MDN but it doesn't list the attributes
 	* OH!
 If you use the style attribute in, for example, the <body>  tag, I think you end up using CSS language within the style=' ' attribute (ex)
 	* What about the attributes not found under style?
 Found these but align wasn't on this MDN list and I remember seeing Derek use it in one of the lessons (e.g. align="center")
+	* Didn't really get an asnwer for this one but our [Features](https://perpetual.education/features/) page is good for now

 ## THU 2022.10.13 | A day in the life of a “visual designer”